 *

 Do not curse your fate.
 Fate is a pliable master.
 Fate reflects upon ourselves what we think of fate, and our own substance grows or corrodes accordingly.
 But do not imagine that “character” means a stoical lack of emotion.
 That misunderstanding is the ruin of the world.
 Feel everything that happens to you, and to others, as if your own nervous system is the map of an inalienable religion.
 Sacrifice for others, unreasonably, and take care of yourself, unreasonably.
 In love, remember that passion, if it is passion, is always specific.
-You cannot desire innumerable people at the same time—not if your desire is the unique code of your nature.
+You cannot desire innumerable people at the same time—not if your desire is the singular code of your nature.
 Passion and sexuality are always realizations of focus, or else they are merely the itch of insecurity.
 Be reverent with yourself, and you cannot but be reverent with others.
 Reserve yourself in love for those who want to know why you live.
 Touch others because you want to know why they live.

 *

 Awe is wonder that has become personal.
 Become natural, and your passions—body and soul, word and deed—cannot help but align your will with the preservation of the wild—the wild that abides within you, and the wild that remains on the egregiously abused earth.
 Humility is soil in the biome of the human.
 We may yet disdain ourselves for the maltreatment of the earth.
-We may finish where we began: primal, with an unspeakable reverence for solidity, darkness and fire; for air; for water; for wind and salt; for fur and blood; for the pounding of hooves; and for microscopic cosmoses of infinite complexity we surmise but cannot see.
+We may finish where we began: sparse, primal, with an unspeakable reverence for solidity, darkness and fire; for air; for water; for wind and salt; for fur and blood; for the pounding of hooves; and for microscopic cosmoses of infinite complexity we surmise but cannot see.
 Live this reckoning now, for the sake of the ice and the bees, for the vegetation and the creatures.
-Not only because they sustain us, which they do, but because care is a supreme human purpose; care is the stitch in the cloth of interdependency.
+Not only because they sustain us, which they do, but because care is a supreme human purpose.
+Care is the stitch in the cloth of interdependency.
 Care cannot condescend, because care finds itself in that which it nourishes.
 You are most mysteriously yourself when you are filled with the exigency of others, all kinds of others.
-There is ultimately no "other" on the face of the earth.
+Ultimately, there is no "other" on the face of the earth.

 *